Body Mass Index (BMI) Scoring Tool

 Questions and Answers

-How is BMI calculated for children and teens?
+How is BMI interpreted differently for women and men?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.